riebeekn/experiments-in-meteor-blog/_posts/2015-07-08-photo-blog-part-2.md

 Router.onBeforeAction('loading');
 {% endhighlight %}

 So instead of `/:username` we're calling our route parameter `/:userSlug`.
-It doesn't really matter what we call our route parameter but it can get confusing if route parameter names aren't easily associated with the database fields they refer to.
+It doesn't really matter what we call our route parameter but it can get confusing if route parameter names aren't easily associated with the fields they refer to.

 Changing the route parameter name means we'll have to change our subscription and publication to reflect the name change.